Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 - Extensible

 ## News

+2.1.9  Error fixing
+- No Error message if Settings.Json doesn't contain configuration chapter for Styles, Bulk changes and more
+  - Menu entry shows the information of missing configuration

 2.1.8 Choose CallBehavior Action or CallOperation Action for a C/C++ function call
 - Entry field allows Enter without starting a query.
 Start the query with Buttons or use hoTools